-It was accepted, however, that regional development on certain issues would be greatly assisted by the creation of institutions.
-The example from the multilateral track of the peace process of various institutions such as a regional development bank and desalination programme are instructive.
-However, it was agreed that any such institutions should be limited to clear and functional objectives and that participation could only be voluntary.
+- There will be minimal institutionalization of any future regional security regime in the Middle East in the foreseeable future. - Informal political arrangements are most probable at the beginning of the process, as opposed to legally binding commitments, and Track Two should be emphasized. - Specific institutions may be created on an as-needed basis, however (e.g., a Regional Security Centre).
+Eventually, legally binding commitments and the creation of standing regional institutions will be necessary in such functional areas as a regional weapons of mass agreed that any such institutions should be limited to clear and functional objectives and that participation could only be voluntary.
 Similarly, many members of the Expert Group believed that a modest Regional Security Centre, as discussed above, should be established.
 Such a centre would be a unique institution created specifically to address the reality of the situation in the Middle East.
 Although it might bear a superficial similarity to the Conflict Prevention Centre of the Organization for Security and Co-operation in Europe, for example, it would be less formal in its roles and not have the same early-warning or mediation functions built into its mandate as the European model.